hamfree/THYMELEAF-DOCS/docs/tutorials/3.1/usingthymeleaf.md

-4.12 Default expressions (Elvis operator)
+4.12  Expresiones predeterminadas (operador Elvis)
 -----------------------------------------

 A _default expression_ is a special kind of conditional value without a _then_